phgrosjean/bookdown-test/docs/01-Introduction.md

 # Introduction {#intro}

 This is my first bookdown, ... and a sandbox to test its features.
-I started from [here](http://seankross.com/2016/11/17/How-to-Start-a-Bookdown-Book.html).
+I started from [here](http://seankross.com/2016/11/17/How-to-Start-a-Bookdown-Book.html), then got some pieces from [here](https://github.com/rstudio/bookdown-demo), and finally skimmed the [bookdown book](https://bookdown.org/yihui/bookdown/) and took some notes hereunder.
+I had also a look at this [blog](http://seankross.com/2016/11/17/How-to-Start-a-Bookdown-Book.html).

+To convine someone to switch to Markdown, show him [this](http://nerdplusart.com/markdown-is-the-future/).
+A short discussion of html/active documents _versus_ pdf/static printable pages should be nice here.

+*Now, let's look at spacial formattings provided by bookdown.*

+## Book-wide references

+With R Markdown, it is only possible to reference items inside the same document, and there is no numbered figures, tables or equations (at least if LaTeX code is not used, but then, you can olny generate a PDF).
+Bookdown fills the gap with new formatting instructions that work across all documents of the book.
+It also provides updated versions of R MArkdown output formats that support numbered figures, tables and equations, e.g., `html_document2` to replace `html_document`, for instance.

+### Reference to chapter and titles

-You can reference chapters using \@ref(intro).
-Figures and tables are in their own environments:
+You can reference **chapters** and **titles** using \@ref(intro).
+The book is organized in chapters and all numbers are by chapters.
+However, there are special level 1 title you can use:

+- **Parts**: use `# (PART) Part I {-}` just before the first title of that part.

+- **Appendix**: use `# (APPENDIX) Appendix {-}` just before appendices titles.
+They will be numbered separately.

+### Numbered figures and tables

+**Figures** and **tables** are in their own environments:

 ```r